Costume Contest: Synopsis

-New salesman Danny Cordray (Timothy Olyphant) invites everyone to a Halloween party at his bar after work.
+New salesman Danny Cordray invites everyone to a Halloween party at his bar after work.
 Almost everyone in the office is aware that Danny and Pam had a two-date fling four years ago.
-Kevin Malone (Brian Baumgartner) and Andy Bernard (Ed Helms) tell Danny that they are not going to his party because Pam does not want them to, which incites Danny to confront Jim and Pam.
+Kevin Malone and Andy Bernard tell Danny that they are not going to his party because Pam does not want them to, which incites Danny to confront Jim and Pam.
 They reassure him that Pam does not care if people go to his party, and the three laugh about how their coworkers have been exaggerating the significance of his two dates with Pam; however, it also becomes clear that Pam wants to know exactly why she was rejected.
 When Jim confronts him, Danny says he never called back because Pam talked about Jim during their dates.
 Pam reveals she never mentioned Jim, and so Danny reluctantly admits that he found her too "dorky."
 Though Jim is offended, Pam is satisfied at having a reason, and leaves the situation at that.
 Jim realizes he loves Pam for being so dorky, and comes into the office wearing his Popeye costume and carrying Cece (dressed as Swee'Pea), much to the delight of Pam.

 Michael is angered that Darryl went over his head, and tries to get Darryl to apologize in front of everyone for 'backstabbing' him.
 Darryl refuses, criticizing Michael's poor judgment of his idea.
 Michael changes his costume to Darryl's warehouse uniform, and mocks him.
 The two bring their argument to Gabe, where Darryl expresses his opinion that Michael has never done anything for him.
-After some negotiating by Gabe, Darryl and Michael apologize to each other.
+After some negotiating by Gabe, Darryl and Michael both agree to complain to CEO Jo Bennet if Gabe ever rejects either of their ideas and they apologize to each other.
 Darryl wishes he were still operating down in the warehouse, but Andy inspires Darryl to further his career at Dunder Mifflin.
-They both agree to complain to CEO Jo Bennet if Gabe ever rejects either of their ideas.

 Oscar is declared the winner of the costume contest.
-A series of interviews reveal several employees' reasons for voting for Oscar – Kelly Kapoor (Mindy Kaling) voted on who she thought was least likely to win, Ryan Howard (B. J. Novak) for the underdog, and Creed Bratton (Creed Bratton) because he thought Oscar was wearing an excellent Edward James Olmos costume.
+A series of interviews reveal several employees' reasons for voting for Oscar – Kelly Kapoor voted on who she thought was least likely to win, Ryan Howard for the underdog, and Creed Bratton because he thought Oscar was wearing an excellent Edward James Olmos costume.